DataSperling/DataSperling/README.md

 You can contact me @: datasperling@gmail.com

 ### Current Project:
 I'm currently working on testing and uploading my data structures from the GTx course CS1332x.
-When I have free time I translate these to other languages and also work on bioinformatics problems bases on the intersection of genomics, statistics and R programming.
+When I have free time I translate these to other languages and also work on bioinformatics problems based on the intersection of genomics, statistics and R programming.